fabianoflorentino/blackpearl/README.md

 - `GET /customers`: List all customers
 - `GET /customers/:id`: Show a customer
+- `POST /customers`: Create a customer
-- `GET /customers/:customer_id/extract`: List all transactions of a customer
+- `PUT /customers/:id`: Update a customer
 - `DELETE /customers/:id`: Delete a customer

 ### TRANSACTION

 - `POST /customers/:customer_id/transactions`: Create a transaction for a customer

+### EXTRACT

+- `GET /customers/:customer_id/extract`: List all transactions of a customer

 ### Parameters